🇨🇴 How to Apply for the Digital Nomad Visa in Colombia: A Step-by-Step Guide (Updated for 2025)

 Get a professional photo:

 Not your phone.
-Go to a visa photo shop (FotoJapon, Magifoto) — many are being asked to resubmit this later.
+Go to a visa photo shop — many are being asked to resubmit this later.

 Step 1: Verify Your Eligibility ✅